hannahkendall04/M148_Project/README.md

 | track_genre | The genre of the track |

 ## Main Goal
-The main problem we addressed was the classification of songs into different genres based on their audio features.
-We used a variety of classification algorithms, such as Logistic Regression, Random Forest, and clustering algorithms, to classify songs into genres.
-We also used a neural network to classify songs into genres.
+The main problem we addressed was the classification of songs into the two genres: Chicago House and Cantopop based on their audio features.
+We used a variety of classification algorithms, such as Logistic Regression, Classification algorithms (Decision Trees/Random Forest), and Neural Network to classify songs into genres.
 We then evaluated the performance of the models using various error metrics.

 ## Model Overviews and Results
-Since our model's response variable is categorical (genre), it would not make sense to apply linear regression as a predictive model.
-The first model we tried was Logistic Regression.
-However, since logistic regression measures the probability of each song belonging to a positive or negative class, the logistic regression could only determine if a song belongs to genre 1 or 2.
-For our investigation, we picked the two genres, chicago house and canto-pop, due to the fact that there were an equal number of samples of the genres in the original dataset and because they have distinct audio features.
-We used forward selection  (SequentialFeatureSelector) on our logistic regression training set to greedily select for features that maximized accuracy when we did cross-validation.
-From this we found that our best features were danceability,  acousticness, instrumentalness, and time signature.
-We had a high accuracy of 0.875, true positive rate of 0.9, and true negative rate of 0.85, suggesting that our logistic regression performed well.
-Our AUC was high at 0.946.
-We also used cross validation to evaluate model performance and got high accuracies.
-It is possible that our model is overfitting which is resulting in such high accuracy and AUC.
-However, it is also possible that our model is performing well because we specifically chose genres (canto-pop and chicago-house) that are very different from each other.
-Because of our high initial accuracy, we did not use regularization in our logistic regression model, or for the other machine learning models we utilized.
-Future work could involve using regularization to prevent overfitting and to improve the generalizability of our model.
+The first model we tried was Logistic Regression, which performed the best compared to the other two (classification and neural networks).
+Logistic regression was used to classify the binary response variables: Chicago House and Cantopop.
+We first applied the forward selection algorithm (SequentialFeatureSelector) on our logistic regression training set to select features that maximized cross-validation accuracy iteratively.
+The top 4 features that maximized the accuracy were danceability, acousticness, instrumentalness, and time signature, which also happened to be among the top 10 features with the highest PC1 variable loading.
+After applying this model to our validation data, we obtained a high accuracy of 0.875, a true positive rate of 0.9, and a true negative rate of 0.85, indicating that the model is balanced and performs well in identifying the targeting genre.
+The AUC with the validation data was also high, with a value of 0.946, indicating that the model has a strong discriminative ability to distinguish between the two genres.
+The high evaluation metrics suggest that logistic regression is a suitable choice for this binary classification task and that regularization is not necessary for this case.
+However, a general limitation of the logistic regression model is that it performs well for binary problems but cannot directly handle multi-class classification tasks.

 We also classified the data using Decision Trees and the Random Forest algorithm, the results of which are summarized below: